-Response: A variance of more than 25% did not exist for 1) Total cash receipts, 2) total cash disbursements, 3) encumbrances and accounts payable, and 4) ending unencumbered cash balance.
+Response: A variance of more than 25% did not exist for 1) total cash receipts, 2) total cash disbursements, 3) encumbrances and accounts payable and 4) ending unencumbered cash balance.

-14) For three months, review of the Council's month-end statement of cash receipts and cash disbursements to determine that the ending unencumbered cash balance is greater than or equal to zero.
+For three months, review of the Council's month-end statement of cash receipts and cash disbursements to determine that the ending unencumbered cash balance is greater than or equal to zero.

-Response: For the months of January, March, and July 2019, the Council's ending unencumbered cash balance was greater than or equal to zero.
+Response: For the months of April, May and November, the ending unencumbered cash balance on the state of cash receipts and cash disbursements was greater than zero.